Symposium - Architecture as a presumed future

 Tomas Saraceno (Berlin)

-»People say that machines, the tools of development, kill fantasy.
-That’s not the fault of machines, however, but of man himself, who builds machines that are neither adaptable nor rational: machines that are lacking in fantasy.« Thus wrote the young German architect, Frei Otto, in his concise, manifesto-style essay »Imagination et architecture – essai d’une vision d’avenir«, which was published in the French journal »L’Architecture d’Aujourd’hui« in 1962.
-Otto illustrated his essay not with photos of realized projects but with watercolor drawings and sketches in Indian ink, in which intriguing membrane roofs and tent-like structures could be seen to span residential developments, landscapes, or even entire self-contained cities.
-In juxtaposing factors ostensibly worlds apart – the unfettered imagination; constructive or machinic potential – Otto put his finger on what would prove to be a core tenet of his architectural practice: the abiding aspiration to strike an effective and fertile balance between creative vision on the one hand, and the rationale of technological constraints on the other.
+"People say that machines, the tools of development, kill the imagination.
+However, this is not due to the machines, but to man himself, who builds machines that are neither adaptable nor rational: Machines that lack imagination."
+So wrote the young German architect Frei Otto in his concise, manifesto-like essay "Imagination et architecture - essai d'une vision d'avenir", which was published in the French magazine "L'Architecture d'Aujourd'hui" in 1962.
+Otto illustrated his essay not with photos of realized projects, but with watercolour drawings and ink sketches showing fascinating membrane roofs and tent-like structures stretching over residential complexes, landscapes or even entire self-contained cities.
+By juxtaposing factors seemingly worlds apart - the unbridled imagination; constructive or mechanical potential - Otto put his finger on what would prove to be the central principle of his architectural practice: the persistent quest to find an effective and fruitful balance between creative vision on the one hand and the rationality of technological constraints on the other.

-Architecture has seen a revival in the importance attached to the study of materials and building components together with the associated workmanship skills and knowledge.
-This consideration of physical and craftsmanship aspects has also placed a renewed focus on the history of models and its experimental function in architecture, art and science.
-The question concerning materialization of information is of great significance in this context.
+Architecture is experiencing a revival of the importance attached to the study of materials and components and the associated craft skills and knowledge.
+This consideration of the physical and craft aspects has also placed a renewed focus on the history of models and their experimental function in architecture, art and science.
+The question of the materialization of information is of great importance in this context.

-The relevance of Frei Otto’s empirical model aesthetic lies in identifying the enormous potential of object knowledge and its material-cultural dimension – on the one hand to continue to anchor the perception of the resource between nature, technology and society, and on the other to allow better investigation of the complex interrelations between digital and analog.
-So what does it mean for architects and engineers to design in a society that seeks a balance between growing digitalization and increasingly important resource awareness?
-For contemporary architecture, the wealth and abundance of Frei Otto’s cosmos bears nothing less than an intellectual thought collective for a different and optimistic narrative of the future environment and human cohabitation.
+The relevance of Frei Otto's empirical model aesthetics lies in recognizing the enormous potential of object knowledge and its material-cultural dimension - on the one hand, to continue anchoring the perception of the resource between nature, technology and society, and on the other, to enable a better investigation of the complex interrelations between digital and analogue.
+So what does it mean for architects and engineers to design in a society that is seeking a balance between increasing digitalization and an ever more important awareness of resources?
+For contemporary architecture, the richness and abundance of Frei Otto's cosmos represents nothing less than an intellectual thought collective for a different and optimistic narrative of the future environment and human coexistence.